mqebnet/ON1Builder/README.md

 ### Ethereum Node

-Set up your Ethereum Execution and Beacon clients for seamless blockchain interaction.
+Set up your Ethereum Execution and Beacon clients for blockchain interaction.

 **Choose Your Execution Client**: